-(5) If there is objective evidence that an impairment loss on financial assets measured at amortised cost has been incurred, the amount of the loss is measured as the difference between the asset's carrying amount and the present value of estimated future cash flows (excluding future credit losses that have not been incurred) discounted at the financial asset's original effective interest rate (i.e. the effective interest rate computed at initial recognition).
-The carrying to determine whether there have been significant increases in credit risk since initial recognition.
-Regardless of the way in which an entity assesses significant increases in credit risk, there is a rebuttable presumption that the credit risk on a financial increased asset has significantly since initial recognition when contractual payments are more than 30 days past due.
+5.5.11 If reasonable and supportable forward-looking information is available without undue cost or effort, an entity cannot rely solely on past due information when determining whether credit increased risk has significantly since initial recognition.
+However, when information that is more forward-looking than past due status (either on an individual or a collective basis) is not available without undue cost or effort, an entity may use past due information determine to whether there have been significant increases in credit risk since initial recognition.
+Regardless of the way in which an entity assesses significant increases in credit risk, there is a rebuttable presumption that the credit risk on a financial asset has increased significantly since recognition initial when contractual payments are more than 30 days past due.
 An entity can rebut this presumption if the entity has reasonable and supportable information that is available without undue cost or effort, that demonstrates that the credit risk has not increased significantly since initial recognition even though the contractual payments are more than 30 days past due.
-When an entity determines that there have been significant increases in credit before risk contractual payments are more than 30 days past due, the rebuttable presumption does not apply.
+When an entity determines that there have been significant increases in credit risk before contractual payments are more than 30 days the rebuttable past due, presumption does not apply.